Imrickjamesbitch88/huginn/README.md

 * Copy `.env.example` to `.env` (`cp .env.example .env`) and edit `.env`, at least updating the `APP_SECRET_TOKEN` variable.
 * Make sure that you have MySQL or PostgreSQL installed.
 (On a Mac, the easiest way is with [Homebrew](http://brew.sh/).
 If you're going to use PostgreSQL, you'll need to prepend all commands below with `DATABASE_ADAPTER=postgresql`.)
 * Run `bundle` to install dependencies
-* Run `bundle exec rake db:create`, `bundle exec rake db:migrate`, and then `bundle exec rake db:seed` to create a development database with some example Agents.
+* Run ``, `bundle exec rake db:migrate`, and then `bundle exec rake db:seed` to create a development database with some example Agents.
 * Run `bundle exec foreman start`, visit [http://localhost:3000/][localhost], and login with the username of `admin` and the password of `password`.
 * Setup some Agents!
 * Read the [wiki][wiki] for usage examples and to get started making new Agents.